viviktchaudharydb-hackathon/storage-stratum-advisor/README.md

 - **Identity**: IAP integration for internal SSO.
 - **Persistence**: Firestore integration for per-user report history.
 - **Real Documents**: Vertex AI RAG Engine over real procurement PDFs in GCS (replacing mock RAG).
-- **Live Integrations**: Seed the Domain registry from CMDB/ServiceNow for live vendor and agreement data.
+- **Live Integrations**: Seed the Domain registry from CMDB/ServiceNow/Internal Tool for live vendor and agreement data.
 - **Warm Pools**: Use `--min-instances 1` to keep corpus embeddings warm for faster responses.

 See `architecture.svg` for a system diagram detailing the AI vs. deterministic split and the GCP service map.